DinoChiesa/ApigeeEdge-Callout-Java-Properties/callout/Readme.md

 3. ```mvn clean package```

+Congratulations!
+You have built the Jar.

+## Using this Custom Policy in a bundle

+If you are using [the sample proxy](../bundle) included here, you don't need to do the first two steps; the sample already has the custom policy JAR present in the proxy.

-4. copy target/edge-callout-javaprops.jar to your apiproxy/resources/java directory
+1. copy target/edge-callout-javaprops.jar to your apiproxy/resources/java directory
    also copy all the lib/*.jar files to the same directory.
    This pom file copies the appropriate jar to the resources/java directory for the sample proxy included here.

-5. Be sure to include a Java callout policy in your apiproxy/resources/policies directory.
+2. Be sure to include a Java callout policy in your apiproxy/resources/policies directory.
 It should look like
    this:
     ```xml